 I was really confused the next day when he actually showed up with her.
 I must have been staring with a weird look on my face.
 She looked worried, which was understandable.

 “Wait, so…” I tried to piece it all together as my eyes darted back and forth between her and Doug, “you’re a real live woman?”

 My dad burst out laughing.
 Doug jabbed him in the gut like always.
-My mom rolled her eyes.
+My mom smirked.

 I sat there quietly waiting for an explanation.
 I didn’t know what was so funny.

 The woman covered her mouth and chuckled.
 She looked down her shirt.
 “Last I checked.”